top of page

 When broaching this topic, opt for "I" statements instead of "you" statements.
 For instance, say, "I feel hurt when the conversation shifts to my mistakes," rather than "You always bring up my past."
 This approach promotes constructive dialogue, reducing the likelihood of defensiveness and conflict.

 Creating dedicated time for these discussions fosters a supportive environment.
-Choose a calm moment to share concerns, avoiding discussions during high-stress situations.
+Choose a calm moment to share concerns, and avoid discussions during high-stress situations.

 Setting Boundaries